What can I do for you?

 Did you know?
 Closed captions are captions that can be switched on or off.
 Open captions are hardcoded onto the video image.

-I deliver the caption file in your desired format, so you can choose to simply upload your subtitle file to your platform or have your media team hardcode the subtitles onto the video image.
+I deliver the caption file in your desired format, so you can choose to simply upload your subtitle file to your platform or have the subtitles hardcoded onto the video image.

 Just like monolingual captions, subtitle translations have time and space constraints that require creative translation strategies to ensure your subtitle text can be read comfortably in the allotted time.
 These rules include: